Andrew Lawton (politician)

-Andrew Lawton is a Canadian politician, author, and journalist from the Conservative Party of Canada.
+Andrew Lawton (born October 14, 1989) is a Canadian politician, author, and journalist from the Conservative Party of Canada.
 He was elected Member of Parliament for Elgin—St. Thomas—London South in the 2025 Canadian federal election.

 He was previously a journalist and broadcaster with conservative outlets such as True North and Rebel Media, a London-based radio host on CFPL (AM), and the author of a book on the Freedom Convoy protest and a biography of Conservative leader Pierre Poilievre.
 Lawton also previously unsuccessfully ran in London West for the Progressive Conservative Party of Ontario in the 2018 Ontario general election.

 Early life and career

+Andrew Lawton was born in Trenton, Ontario, on October 14, 1989, and was raised in London, Ontario.
+He attended both London Central Secondary School and Saunders Secondary School.
 Lawton has a political science degree from the University of Western Ontario and previously worked for Wilfrid Laurier University as a journalism instructor.

 According to Lawton, he suffered with mental illness from 2005 to 2013 and attempted to die by suicide in 2010.
 In 2010, Lawton was described in the Ottawa Sun as a political organizer trying to start a Canadian Tea Party movement.
 Between 2010 and 2012, Lawton ran a podcast called Strictly Right, which aired 200 episodes, whose guests included Ben Shapiro and Ann Coulter, for whom he helped arrange a speech at the University of Western Ontario in March 2010.

 In 2013, Lawton began hosting a right-wing, London-based radio show on 980 CFPL (AM).
 In 2015, Lawton was suspended from that position for a Facebook post criticizing a local organization raising homophobia concerns by suggesting that gay Canadians were "the real enemy" because the transmission of HIV/AIDS in Canada as a result of sexual practices between men was higher than the number of sexual orientation-based hate crimes.

 From 2015 to 2017, Lawton hosted a podcast for the alt-right website Rebel Media called Lawton Online.
 He has also filled in for Danielle Smith on her radio show as well as on The Roy Green Show.
 Lawton has also worked as a personality for the Canada Strong and Free Network.

 Lawton was let go from his AM radio show in 2018 a few weeks before he became a candidate in the 2018 Ontario general election in April.